SeqviriouM/english-courses/english.md

 3. She asked me if I had sent them an e-mail.
 4. I asked my sister whether she would stay at home or go for a walk after dinner.
 5. We asked mother if anybody had come to see us.
-6. I didn't know the had sold the picture.
+6. I didn't know if they had sold the picture.
-7. I wondered if the knew anything about it.
+7. I wondered if they knew anything about it.
 8. I was not sure if he was coming back that day.
 9. I wanted to know if she had gone shopping the day before.
 10. The girl asked me if I would take her to the theater with me the next day.